gnosis/dex-research/dFusion/dFusionSpec.md

 All these root hashes `[ accountsRootHash, balanceTreeRootHash_1, …, balanceTreeRootHash_1]` are getting hashed together and will be stored in a `balancesRootHash` in the “anchor” smart contract on-chain.

 The trading workflow consists of the following sequential processes:
-1. Order collection (with Sha hashes)
+1. Order collection (with sha hashes)
-2. Transition function from Sha to Pederson & order validation
+2. Transition function from sha to Pederson hashes & order validation
 3. Finding batch price: optimization of batch trading volume
 4. Balance updates after trade execution via
 5. Processing of pending exist and deposits